dakotamm/research_blog/_posts/2023-12-06-KC-final-presentation-debrief.md

 As the quarter winds down and I get a few big presentations out of the way, now seems a good time for some refocusing.
 Here's an outline of a few big ticket items and some ideas on approaching them.

 * 2/22: Ocean Sciences Poster
-  1. Continuing this statistical trend analysis, extend this to Strait of Georgia + longer timescale with Colias dataset
+  * Option 1: Continuing this statistical trend analysis, extend this to Strait of Georgia + longer timescale with Colias dataset
     * Include King County data, ORCA buoys, Whidbey mooring data
     * Extend to other variables other than DO?
 Salinity?
 Temperature?
 NO3?
     * May be too much to add analysis of all correlated variables -> drivers
-  2. Narrow in on a region, try to ascertain the different drivers...
+  * Option 2: Narrow in on a region, try to ascertain the different drivers...
     * Eg. Hood Canal fall DO
       * Examine streamflow, precipitation, PDO/ENSO/NGSO, nutrient loading from DOE
   * For now - leave "volume-based" measurements on the back-burner?